aeichman/Robo-Arm/README.md

 # Code

-Test each individal stepper motor driver with StepperSetup.cc <br/>
+Test each stepper motor driver with StepperSetup.cc to ensure proper direction <br/>

-If a stepper motor is moving in the opposite direction from potentiometer, unplug the motor and plug it in backwards <br/>